icaros-usc/discount-models/README.md

 > [!NOTE]
 >
-> The reference implementation of Discount Model Search now lives in the
+> The reference implementation of the Discount Model Search algorithm lives in
-> [pyribs](https://pyribs.org) library!
-The components for implementing DMS in
+> the [pyribs](https://pyribs.org) library!
+This repository contains
+> implementations of all the experiments in our paper.
+As such, the components
-> this repository are copies of
+> for implementing DMS in this repository are copies of
 > [DiscountArchive](https://docs.pyribs.org/en/stable/api/ribs.archives.DiscountArchive.html)
 > and
 > [DiscountModelManager](https://docs.pyribs.org/en/stable/api/ribs.discount_models.DiscountModelManager.html)
-> in pyribs.
+> from pyribs.
 For a quick example of how to use DMS in pyribs, see the
 > [Sphere example](https://docs.pyribs.org/en/stable/examples/sphere.html).

 ## Installation